Resources for Parents

 Don't be afraid of mistakes.

 Mistakes are part of the learning process.
 Let your student learn from experiences.

 Students live in a different world than when we did at their age.
 They need to set their own goals and take ownership of their education.

 Academic Success welcomes parents' appropriate involvement.
 Recent studies suggest that active parental support fosters the development of self-determination.
 However, because of the Family Education Rights and Privacy Act (FERPA), post-secondary professionals cannot share information with parents without that student's written permission.
 Also, be mindful of "triangulation" -- direct and honest communication with your student is the most effective way to teach them responsibility.

 Our role is to guide students through this developmental process in order to become independent and responsible adults.

 Frequently Asked Questions

 Adapted from Lehigh University, 2008 and Trinity University, 2010.

-My student is working with the Academic Success Center.
+My student is working with Academic Success.
 Can I call and get updates about their work?